bharadwaj-raju/TextSuggest/README.md

     custom=My custom Expansion!

-and whenever `custom` is typed, 'My custom Expansion!' will be inserted.
+and whenever 'custom' is typed, 'My custom Expansion!' will be inserted.

 ## Command expansions